Settling the Score with Mr. Zoldan

 I gave the waitress a small nod.
 She took the cue and disappeared.

 Zoldan leaned back, studying me.
 “Alright,” he said.
-“So talk.
+“Talk.
 What’s so important?”

 Nothing.
-My mind was empty.
-Completely, terrifyingly empty.
+My mind was empty. utterly, terrifyingly empty.

-Every other day I overflow, ideas, angles, connections spilling out faster than I can catch them.
+Every other day I overflow with ideas, spilling out faster than I can catch them.
 And now?
 Nothing.
 The pressure had vacuumed me clean.
 I had nothing to hold him here with.

 “That’s good,” Zoldan said, leaning in, a spark lighting his eyes.
 “That’s very good.
 I see where you’re going.”